AgendaDeck support

 Connect Microsoft 365 / Outlook

-- In the Property Inspector, click Connect account and choose Microsoft.
+- In the Property Inspector, click Connect Outlook.

 - Sign in with either a personal Microsoft account (outlook.com, hotmail.com, live.com) or a work / school Microsoft 365 account.

-- On the consent screen, accept Calendars.Read and offline_access.
+- On the consent screen, accept the requested permissions: Calendars.Read (read your calendars), User.Read (your name and email, used to label the account), and offline_access (so AgendaDeck can refresh access without making you sign in again).
 If your organization requires admin approval, the screen will say so — forward the link to your IT admin.

-- Once consent is granted, the Property Inspector will show your Microsoft account.
+- Once consent is granted, the Property Inspector will show your Microsoft account and let you pick which calendars to display.

 If you see "Need admin approval", your tenant requires admin consent